mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter1.md

 ## Getting started in Azure

-All the code you'll need for working through the workshop are stored on Github at [https://github.com/mikebranstein/global-azure-bootcamp-2018](https://github.com/mikebranstein/global-azure-bootcamp-2018).

 ### Pre-requisites

 Before we go any further, be sure you have all the pre-requisites downloaded and installed.
 You'll need the following: